NUMEROUS OPTIONS ARE AVAILABLE IN 1031 EXCHANGES

 - Do not include the note in the exchange and pay any taxes that may be due.
 The taxpayer would receive the note as the beneficiary at the closing and pay taxes on this portion of the capital gain under the installment sale method which is specified in IRC Section 453.

-- The taxpayer purchases the installment note at the closing of the relinquished property with cash “out of pocket”.
+- The taxpayer provides a cash loan to the buyer at the closing of the relinquished property.
 The cash is brought to the closing and is shown as a line item on the sale Settlement Statement.
 The taxpayer is shown as the beneficiary on the installment note and receives the note, while the cash proceeds from the sale and the cash for the note are transferred to the qualified intermediary.